A snapshot overview of schools in Amman that are considered (although not necessarily chosen) by English-speaking expat parents.

 International School of Choueifat

 Established in 1997.
-One of the international Choueifat schools founded in the Lebanon in 1886 and now spread across the Persian Gulf.
-Strong academics and, slightly surprisingly, SABIS, with its proprietary education programme has an emphasis on the education of women, producing some notable alumnae.
+One of the international Choueifat schools which were founded in the Lebanon in 1886 and are now spread across the Persian Gulf.
+Strong academics, slightly surprisingly, SABIS, with its proprietary education programme has an emphasis on the education of women, and this has produced some notable alumnae.
 Graduates regulary proceed to leading global universities and it is accredited by the Middle States Association of Colleges and Schools (MSA).

 Mashrek International School

 Founded in 1992 as a mainly bilingual school with instruction in English and Arabic and much used by returning nationals or families with dual nationality.
-New lower school buildings in 2019 but there have been occasional reports of bullying in the past.
+New lower school buildings opened in 2019.
+There have been occasional reports of bullying in the past.
 Newly accredited (2018) by the Council of International Schools (CIS).